BetterCallGuts/Image-to-ASCII-py/README.md

 # Image-to-ASCII-py
 Image to ascii using PIL
-##Put your images in the folder and run the python file
+#Put your images in the folder and run the python file \n
-##It will autotransform to ASCCi
+#It will autotransform to ASCCi